-Since 2013, the impact communication workshops have been given (in-person and by webinar) to a variety of groups-from individual multistate projects to faculty at a particular college to participants at national meetings like the National Extension and Research Administrative Officers Conference to NIFA's communications staff.
-Workshops give participants the tools and knowledge they need to craft better reports and to recognize strong impact statements and then parlay them into other communication pieces (e.g., social media posts, press releases, infographics, etc.).
+Since 2013, impact communication workshops have been given (in-person and by webinar) to a variety of groups-from individual multistate projects to faculty at a particular college to participants at national meetings like the National Extension and Research Administrative Officers Conference (NERAOC) to NIFA's communications staff.
+Workshops give participants the tools and knowledge they need to craft better reports and to recognize strong impact statements and then parlay them into other communication pieces (e.g., social media posts, press releases, infographics).
 Demand for workshops is increasing.
-This proposal offers solutions for addressing the critical need for improving impact reporting capabilities nationwide.
+We propose to continue to provide training as time and finances allow and continue to suggest that a more comprehensive effort be initiated to address this critical need for improving impact reporting nationwide.